The Liquor Licensee Administrative Actions (LAA) Unit processes administrative violations against liquor license holders.

 Notice and Hearing Process

 - A Notice of Administrative Action is issued following an investigation by a Kansas ABC agent or other law enforcement officer.
-The Notice includes a proposed penalty based on the violation, ABC's penalty grid and the licensee's history of violations.
-The licensee can agree to the penalty or request a hearing.
+The Notice includes a brief description of the alleged violation and the proposed penalty based on the violation, ABC's penalty grid and the licensee's history of violations.
+The licensee can agree to the penalty or choose to appeal it by requesting a hearing.

 - If the licensee requests a hearing, the case is docketed and a pre-hearing conference is scheduled.
+At this point, the licensee may choose to hire an attorney to represent them throughout the appeal process, or they may represent themselves.
 The pre-hearing conference is typically conducted over the telephone.
-The purpose is to determine what the issues are, whether there are any issues in dispute and either resolve the matter or schedule it for an evidentiary hearing.
+The purpose is to determine what the issues are, whether there are any issues in dispute and either resolve the matter or, if no resolution can be reached, to schedule it for an evidentiary hearing.
 If the case is resolved, the licensee agrees to pay a fine and, in some cases, serve a suspension or have the license revoked.

-- If the case goes to a full evidentiary hearing, the Assistant Attorney General assigned to ABC and the licensee each present evidence before the ABC Director.
+- Evidentiary hearings are conducted at the ABC offices in Topeka.
+If the case goes to a full evidentiary hearing, the Assistant Attorney General assigned to ABC and the licensee each present evidence before the ABC Director.
 Testimony is presented in a sworn fashion pursuant to the Kansas Administrative Procedures Act.
 If the Director finds the licensee in violation, a fine, suspension or revocation is ordered.

 Who is responsible for determining fine amounts, suspensions and revocation?